Explicit conditional bounds for $\zeta(s)$ at the edge of the critical strip: Introduction

 \section{Introduction}

 A central theme in analytic number theory is to make the influence of the zeros of the Riemann zeta-function on arithmetic phenomena quantitatively explicit.
-The line $\re s=1$ is a particularly delicate region, where the interaction between prime sums and the distribution of zeros controls the size of the Riemann zeta-function and its logarithmic derivative.
-In this setting, we develop an explicit analysis in this regime and obtain new bounds that refine the known asymptotic behavior by yielding improved lower–order terms.
+The line $\re s=1$ is a particularly delicate region, where the interaction between sums over prime numbers and the distribution of zeros controls the size of the Riemann zeta-function and its logarithmic derivative.
+In this setting, we develop an explicit analysis and obtain new bounds that refine the known asymptotic behavior by yielding improved lower–order terms.

 Let $\zeta(s)$ be the Riemann zeta function.
 Assuming the Riemann hypothesis (RH), classical estimates due to Littlewood \cite{Li1, Li2} assert that, as $t \to \infty$,